1. This shows the shoulder joint and its accompanying tissues, including the articular capsule.

 Risk Factors and Prevention

-Frozen shoulder is most common in adults from 40-60 years old, and affects women more than men.
-Some other diseases that are correlated with frozen shoulder include diabetes, Parkinson’s, and thyroid disorders.
+Frozen shoulder is most common in adults from 40-60 years old, and affects women more than men. diabetes, Parkinson’s, and thyroid disorders also commonly occur alongside this condition.

 Another major cause of frozen shoulder is immobilization after surgery.
 For example, about 10% of patients that have rotator cuff surgery develop frozen shoulders, according to the Mayo Clinic.
 This presents an opportunity for prevention: continue to exercise the shoulder after surgery or immobilization to maintain its range of motion.